gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 * A pose being defined **relative to** a given frame does not imply that it will be **attached to** a given frame.
 * A pose's **relative to** frame only defines its *initial configuration*;
-any movement due to degrees of freedom will only physically "change" a pose by its **attached to** frame.
+any movement due to degrees of freedom will only result in a new pose as defined by its **attached to** frame.
     * This is done in order to support a "Model-Absolute" paradigm for model building; see the Addendum on Model Building for further discussion.